|Page 1 of 5:|| |

 And this is how she handled her troupe, as a director herself.
 Hints, abstract frameworks.
 How it comes across in the actual dance is a marvel; the debris of unfinished thoughts in the midst of empty space, of course the entire flow framed small in empty stages, but in each person as well, bits of recognizable motion in the midst of syncopated blurs, half-finished gestures of story.

 We see plenty of I assume excerpts of her dances, all of them more or less captivating.
 I do not know a thing about the medium, so I will let aficionados explain the importance of how she innovated form.
 She might as well have been an inverse Beckett for all I know, danced, acting out hurt that he repressed.

 But I am interested in film, and how images can seduce into the surface the core of our being.
 And what Pina do the images reveal?
 Lonely, hurt, strong, frantic search.
-An anxious sexuality at heart, or better yet the prospect of touch, connection.
+An anxious sexuality at heart, or better yet anxious at the prospect of touch, connection.

-And it is important to note, this connection with her players, and by extension ourselves as viewers.
+And it is important to note this connection with her players, and by extension ourselves as viewers.
 All of them without exception are baffled to communicate their relationship with her, as though it was so visceral, so 'now', it is impossible to relate after the fact, disembodied in words.
 I'm sure they could all say it with a dance, wonderfully so.
-It is even possible that not all of them got her - one of them dedicates weightlessness in her memory, where Pina was all about weight and pull.
+It is even possible that not all of them got her - one of them dedicates weightlessness in her memory, where the Pina I saw was all about weight and pull.